Pregnant after Stopping Birth Control?

 After the Pill: Anxious About Being or Becoming Pregnant

-If your test results are positive and you are indeed pregnant — this may come as a complete surprise, so soon after coming off birth control.
+If your test results are positive and you are indeed pregnant—this may come as a complete surprise so soon after coming off birth control.
 You probably have a lot going through your mind and are wondering where to go from here.
-Everything is happening too fast and feels out of control!
+These are some steps you can take:

 Some women get off birth control, because they would like to start a family.